- (Yes) In favor of this proposal

 Contract Upgradability: In terms of upgradability, there are no admin keys or backdoors.
 Vaults are version-specific and can only be upgraded from one version of the protocol to the next if Vault Managers opt in and signal an upgrade.
 Depositors will be notified if this occurs and they have a 7-day window to opt out if they do not like the new upgrade parameters being signalled.

 Insurance: In order to add extra peace of mind, there are at least 2 options to insure the vault from smart contract risks, with Unslashed Finance or Nexus Mutual.
-On both options, Enzyme is among the lowest coverage premia, thus implying that the protocol is deemed top-notch security.
+Any insurance purchase will be a transaction between the 1Inch DAO and the insurance protocol.
+Avantgarde is happy to facilitate this transaction such that it can happen in tandem with any investment into an Enzyme vault.

 Consideration #2 - About Avantgarde Finance